ubc-library-rc/Geospatial-Analysis-Visualization-with-Python/index.md

  </iframe>
 </div>

-## Learning Objectives:

-# The end goal of the workshop is to produce an infographic on Police violence in Canada like this!
+# The end goal of the workshop is to produce an infographic on Police violence in Canada like this one.
-* We'll show all known of police involved killings in Canada between 2000 & 2017
-* We'll look at the spatial distribution of incidents and analyze racial dispariteis.

 <a href="InfoGraphic.png" target="_blank">Open in New Tab</a>